Stinrb/Cafe-Sales---Data-Cleaning-Project-and-Analysis/README.md

-# Cafe Sales - A Data Cleaning Project with Analysis
+# Cafe Sales - A Data Cleaning Project
 ### Dataset Source: [**kaggle**](https://www.kaggle.com/datasets/ahmedmohamed2003/cafe-sales-dirty-data-for-cleaning-training)
 ### Original Dataset Author: Ahmed Mohamed

 ## Overview
-  This project focuses on cleaning and preparing a synthetic dataset representing cafe sales transactions using Excel Power Query, followed by analysis and visualization in Power BI.
-The goal was to transform inconsistent, incomplete, and messy data into a reliable format suitable for real-world business intelligence and decision-making.
+  This project focuses on cleaning and preparing a synthetic dataset representing cafe sales transactions using Excel Power Query, followed by a small scale sales analysis and visualization using Power BI.
+The main goal was to transform inconsistent, incomplete, and messy data into a reliable format suitable for real-world business intelligence and decision-making.

 ## Understanding the Dataset